How Do I Convince a Loved One to Go to Rehab?

 Since they are a health care professional, they will scientifically validate your concern.
 There may be a need for this if your loved one questions or counters your claims about the dangers of drugs.

 If done right, an intervention can make your loved one realize that many people care about them.
 It can make them forget about the social stigma of addiction.
 By knowing that they have strong social support, they’re more likely to agree to treatment.
+This is how you can convince them for rehab.

 Keep Supporting Your Loved One Even After They Agree to Go to Rehab